Pandemic Grief and the Change Cycle

 With families forced back together in small spaces and individuals living alone feeling more isolated, emotions of uncertainty and even fear began to well up for many of us.
-These times are unprecedented, the largest earth-changing event in 100 years by some estimates.
-Realizing that we are going through a global GRIEF cycle is a big part of coping, adapting and strengthening during this time.
+These times were unprecedented, the largest earth-changing event in 100 years by some estimates.
+Realizing that we were going through a global GRIEF cycle was a big part of coping, adapting and strengthening during this time.

 Many of us who grew up in a “suck it up, buttercup” environment are pushing ourselves just to move forward and “get on with it.”
-However, recognizing our emotions and the cycle we are in is an essential part of this process.
+However, recognizing our emotions and the cycle we are in is an essential part of this process, during the pandemic and anytime we have this type of event in our lives.

-We are dealing with a Grief Cycle that is also propelling us on a steep and massive Change Curve.
-It’s about uncertainty for how the future will unfold and what it will look like for all of us.
-This event is shaking the foundations in every part of our lives.
+When things happen beyond our control, we may deal with a Grief Cycle that is also propelling us on a steep and massive Change Curve.
+It’s about uncertainty for how the future will unfold and what it will look like for us.
+The pandemic and other global events can shake the foundations in every part of our lives.
 From physical health to family dynamics to economics to personal and team values, no part of our existence is untouched by these events.
 It is unprecedented for so many aspects of our lives to be “unhinged” at one time for so many of us.
 The iterations and layering that is happening as we move through a grief change cycle for different aspects of our life (health, family, work, global impact) may be compounding the emotional challenges.

 -

-- Anger /Fear – how dare you take my activities away; let’s go hoard toilet paper
+- Anger /Fear – how dare you take my role, activities, people away

-- Bargaining – if we all social distance, we can get back to life
+- Bargaining – if we all pitch in we can get back to “normal”

 - Sadness / Depression – when and where is this all going to end; my life is over